Why should I enter the contest?

 What are the prizes?

 There are three main prizes in each age group: Over 18 and Under 18.
-Grand Prize winners receive drum kits from our sponsors with cymbals, sticks, heads, and other accessories.
+Championship prize packages include drum kits from our sponsors with cymbals, sticks, heads, and other accessories.
 First and second runners-up receive snare drums or hybrid drum equipment along with cymbals and other prizes.
-Prizes also are awarded for world percussion, concert percussion, and marching entrants and special prizes are designated for drummers and percussionists who, in the opinion of the judges, display special merit.
+Prizes also are awarded for world percussion, concert percussion, marching and technology entrants and special prizes are designated for drummers and percussionists who, in the opinion of the judges, display special merit.
 These include scholarships, equipment or other prizes.
-All drummers and percussionists who enter are offered subscriptions, access to special digital publications, or other awards.
+All drummers and percussionists who enter are offered participation certificates, educational material and special offers from our sponsors.

 Who started Hit Like A Girl?

-The contest was begun in 2011 by David Levine of TRX Cymbals, working with DRUM!
-Magazine and Tom Tom Magazines.
-Today it is supported by a range of top musical industry companies and media companies around the world.
+The contest was begun in 2011 by David Levine of TRX Cymbals, working with Phil Hood at DRUM!
+Magazine and Mndy Abovitz-Monk at Tom Tom Magazine.
+Today the contest is supported by a range of top musical industry companies and media companies around the world.

 Why is there a Hit Like A Girl Contest?
 Shouldn’t it be open to men, too?